+Low-code, but better.
 You’ll find a seemingly endless number of options out there if you did a search on Low-Code Development Platforms (LCDP) or Low-Code Application Platforms (LCAP).

-Here’s the place where we explain why our approach to overall low-code development is better.
+Here’s the place where we explain why our approach to overall low-code application development is better.

 No one collects and maintains data without intending to use it for something.
 No one designs forms to be filled out and left alone.
 You do them for a reason.
 You do them to enhance, or improve, or manage, or optimize, or automate a process.
 Or all of that.